The rise of the Work Engineer: Why CIOs are now designing work

 It already has.

-The question is whether you are actively designing that change or simply reacting to it.
+The question is whether you are actively designing that change.
+Or simply reacting to it.

 Executive FAQ

-Not necessarily.
+"Work Engineer" is not necessarily a formal role.
 It describes a capability and operating mindset emerging within CIO, CTO, and data leadership roles.

-No. Infrastructure and systems management remain critical.
+This does not replace traditional IT responsibilities.
+Infrastructure and systems management remain critical.
 The scope is expanding to include workflow design and AI integration.

-Because AI is embedded into live workflows.
+2026 differs from 2025 in a specific way.
+AI is embedded into live workflows.
 The focus has shifted from experimentation to operational governance.

 Work Engineers design from visibility and data, not instinct.
 Claim your complimentary AI Impact Analysis to identify where AI can create the most value across your workforce at the task and subtask level.